The objective of this first chapter is to provide basic information about QbTest regarding:

 QbTest (12-60), presents a task with a slightly higher cognitive load and involves the rapid presentation of four possible symbols; a red or blue circle, or a red or blue square.
-In this version, a stimulus is defined as a Target if it is identical in shape and color to the stimulus immediately preceding.
+In this version, a stimulus is defined as a Target if it is identical in shape and colour to the stimulus immediately preceding.
 It is defined as a Non-Target if it is does not identically match the stimulus immediately preceding it.
 In QbTest (12-60) version, 600 stimuli are shown over 20 minutes, displayed in consistent 2-second intervals, with a 25% Target ratio.

 The order of the Targets and Non-Targets in both test versions is semi-randomized to prevent practice effects in cases where the test is repeated.

-QbTest result are displayed in clear reports
+QbTest results are displayed in clear reports

 - QbTest is a medical device that uses a computer administered test and motion tracking system to measure all three core symptoms of ADHD